I inherited my current Crock Pot from a dear friend who moved to Atlanta.

 Combine spices in a small bowl, and set aside.

-Sprinkle with spice mixture, and stir to combine well.
+Sprinkle with spices and add maple syrup.
+Stir to combine well.

 ~ En Guete! ♥